 At the front, there’s the latest interpretation of Skoda’s ‘Tech Deck’ – a glossy black panel that replaces a traditional front grille and which houses sensors for the car’s driver assistance systems.
 Either side of this are U-shaped headlights with T-shaped light signatures.

 When it goes on sale, the Epiq will be Skoda’s smallest SUV and also its smallest electric car (although the brand has previously produced a smaller one in the form of the Citigo-e iV).
-At 4.1 meters long it’s about 14cm shorter than the Kamiq.
-That makes it about the same length as the Renault 4 E-Tech, but slightly shorter than a Ford Puma Gen-E.
+At 4.1 meters long, the Epiq is about 14cm shorter than the Skoda Kamiq, its petrol-powered equivalent.
+The two cars are about the same width, but the Epiq is a fraction taller.
+Compared with rival cars, the Epiq is roughly the same length as the Renault 4 E-Tech, but slightly shorter than a Ford Puma Gen-E.

 2026 Skoda Epiq: interior design and practicality